danigunawan/spiderfy/README.md

 # spiderfy
 **🕷 crawling , 🕸 scraping | 👓Playground [proof of concepts]**

+--This project is only proof of concepts, does not relate commercial use.

 **Frontend UI :** https://crawler-is64e81hn.now.sh/
 **Github repo:** https://github.com/muratumutlu/crawler-ui-reactjs
 - React.js